NajiElKotob/Awesome-Power-BI/README.md

     * “Numbers Don’t Lie, But Charts Do”
     * “Stories activate the same parts of our brains that are activated when processing real experiences.”
     * “The data means nothing without context, without the story form around it.” -- Bill Shander
+    * KWYs -- Bill Shander
+        * KWYRWTS "Know What You Really Want to Say"
+        * KWYDIS "Know What Your Data is Saying"
+        * KWYANTH "Know What Your Audience Needs to Hear"
     * “A story is 22 times more memorable than facts alone.” -- Jennifer Aaker
     * “ASK - Accurate .
 Story .
 Knowledge” -- Bill Shander